-Okay, so.
-So I've run I've recently very recently developed a quiz, which is a personality quiz.
-So that's a it's about brand personality, because we need to we need to inject a sense of personality into a brand, that connectivity.
-So how Who are you trying to connect with and how to get them to connect you.
-So there's 12 brand archetypes and this was coined by Carl

-Jung In early 20th century and these brand archetypes or personality archetypes are the magician, the lover, the every the every man.
-There's, there's 12 of them and these personality types of things that you recognise instinctively, you know, things about people in the same ways.
-You've got the psychology of colours, you've also got the psychology based around people who are who teach who love to teach the caregiver who does loves to care and to do everything to people so so develop this quiz.
-You take a bunch of questions takes about five minutes and people get to the end and it will say you You are the caregiver, you love to serve, you know, you love to help people, it's in your DNA to be that person.
+Okay, so I've recently, very recently, developed a quiz, which is a personality quiz.
+So it's about brand personality, because we need to inject a sense of personality into a brand, that connectivity.
+So who are you trying to connect with and how to get them to connect you.
+So there's 12 brand archetypes and this was coined by Carl Jung In early 20th century and these brand archetypes or personality archetypes are the magician, the lover, the every man.
+There's 12 of them and these personality types are things that you recognise instinctively, you know things about people, in the same way that you've got the psychology of colours, you've also got the psychology based around people who teach, who love to teach, the caregiver who just loves to care and to do everything for people, so I developed this quiz.
+You take a bunch of questions, takes about five minutes and people get to the end and it will say you are the caregiver, you love to serve, you know, you love to help people, it's in your DNA to be that person.
 And then once they've got this information, they've given their email just to get it, which for me then goes into a funnel.
 And the caregiver then will receive five emails, specifically about being the caregiver, this is your type of brand voice, these are the types of colours you should be using.
-These are the types of fonts you should be using.
-These are other brands in this sort of genre to give people an understanding of, oh, okay, so I can embrace my personality, I can so capitalise on that
+These are other brands in this sort of genre to give people an understanding of, oh, okay, so I can embrace my personality, I can capitalise on that.

-I'm only going to hire you because we we this is a short show.
+I'm going to hurry you because this is a short show.
 And we're going to run out of time very soon.
 And we've talked at length about issues off the subject, perhaps of the branding.
-The reason I liked the idea of your survey is first of all, people love to do personality surveys, they will crazy or guizzes, yeah.
+The reason I liked the idea of your survey is first of all, people love to do personality surveys or quizzes, yeah.
 And you know, find out what sort of person you are.
-And it just struck me.
-Again, this is again off the topic of what you came in to talk about.
-But I as an osteopath, or as a chiropractor, could have a similar quiz.
-And it could just be the personality guiz.
-But it could be which part of your body bothers you most or something like, I'm gonna think a lot of injuries and so on.
+And it just struck me, again, this is again off the topic of what you came in to talk about, but I as an osteopath, or as a chiropractor, could have a similar quiz.
+And it could just be the personality quiz.
+But it could be, which part of your body bothers you most or something like, I'm gonna think a lot of injuries and so on.
 And people fill in this thing.
 And as a result of this, they get an answer back about the best sort of treatment for them.
-But the key issue is that having done that, you the business person, the clinic owner have got the email address, and you can send them messages to help them with their pain, which is reinforcing your presence, it's establishing your credibility, and without being the least bit pushy, you can then you know, offer people your services if they want them.
-And before anyone asks me, there is no problem with GDPR on this because you have that.
-So long as the GPR forgotten the term it is but because they've because they've asked for information about a particular thing, you can continue to send them as long as they don't say stop.
+But the key issue is that having done that, you, the businessperson, the clinic owner have got the email address, and you can send them messages to help them with their pain, which is reinforcing your presence, it's establishing your credibility, and without being the least bit pushy, you can then offer people your services if they want them.
+And before anyone asks me, there is no problem with GDPR on this because you have that, it's not the long as the GDPR, I've forgotten the term it is but because they've asked for information about a particular thing, you can continue to send them as long as they don't say stop.

 As long as it's in that same vein.
-So you know, they've asked you about back problems, you continue to send them information.
+So you know, they've asked you about back problems, you continue to send them information about back problems.